igoogolx/lux/README.md

 This project is using what I'm calling the "FGRT" stack (Flutter, Go, React, TypeScript).

 * React on Flutter?
 Here flutter is not responsible for UI.
-It's more like a launcher: start the core process and open the webpage in browser.
+It's more like a launcher: start the core process and open the webpage in webview.
 * The core (itun2socks) is written in pure Go.